-Today, on this the second day of February, I have a very special treat for you!
-It's Dia de la Candelaria (Candlemas).
+While those of you in the US are celebrating Groundhog's Day, here in Mexico we are celebrating Dia de la Candelaria (Candlemas).
 In the Catholic faith, it's a Feast Day to celebrate the day that Mary presented Jesus in the temple.
-It's also the day the person that found El Niño Dios (Baby Jesus) in La Rosca de Reyes to make the tamales.
+And in Mexican tradition it is also the day that whoever found the baby Jesus figurine in La Rosca de Reyes has to make (or pay for) the tamales.
 And that's exactly what Girlichef and I are making this month for She Made / Ella Hace.

 I can't think of a better tamal recipe to share with you than my grandmother's delicious shredded pork tamales.
 Tender pieces of shredded pork in a spicy chile colorado sauce tucked inside a soft and billowy corn masa (dough).
-And hidden inside each tamal, was Gramm's secret
+Hidden inside each tamal, was Gramm's secret

 Tamales de Puerco con Chile Colorado